A little about the Author:

 to the characters six years later: In Storm Passing, Belle is sixteen

-years old, and life suddenly takes a bad turn.
+years old, and life suddenly takes an unexpected turn.